Accepting Applications: April 1, 2021 – May 14, 2021

-A member of Education that implements efforts to support organizational priorities and activities within the Accreditation department.
-Supports unit efforts with a focus on departmental contributions to the accreditation strategy for the Association.
-Participates and support efforts for appointed and member volunteer groups and APTA leadership.
-Supports preparation of compliance requirements and documents and seeks out opportunities for continuous quality improvement in department activities.
-Effective champion of the Association vision, mission and brand
+A member of the Education team that manages the implementation of efforts to support organizational priorities and activities within the Accreditation department.
+Supports unit efforts with a focus on departmental contributions to the accreditation strategy for the Association through the Commission on Accreditation in Physical Therapy Education (CAPTE).
+Supervises staff including ensuring adherence to Association policies and procedures, coaching staff and supporting engagement and participation in the workplace.
+Supports appointed and member volunteer groups and APTA leadership.
+Effective champion of the Association vision, mission and brand.

-Prepares and completes required departmental compliance forms as outlined below including ensuring required information is accurate for timely submission of all required forms
+Manages preparation of compliance requirements as outlined below including timely submission of all required forms

-Contributes to and implements recommendations on advancing operations within the department to gain efficiencies, and grow revenue, if applicable.
+Provides recommendations on advancing operations within the department to gain efficiencies, grow revenue, and provide stewardship of association resources

 Contributes to quality assurance and continuous quality/performance improvement in department activities, including supporting department director, and unit leader in annual assessments of respective budget activities described above